-Ayr, a rural town of 8000 people, is on the Lower Burdekin River delta, 70 km south-east of central Townsville.
+Ayr, a rural town, is on the Lower Burdekin River delta, 70 km south-east of central Townsville.
 It was named after Ayr, Scotland, the birthplace of Thomas McIlwraith, Queensland's Premier when the town was established in 1882.
 Ayr was the administrative centre of the former Burdekin Shire.

 In 1886, John Drysdale arrived at the Pioneer mill.
 Drysdale's brothers had extensive Burdekin sugar interests, but John brought engineering expertise.
 He adapted the recently developed Naughton tube or 'Abyssinian spear' to tap underground water reservoirs, drawing a continuous supply while keeping the tube unblocked by gravel or fine sand.